Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 ## Language plugins

-You are free to contribute a new language to be included in the core Boomega itself (look at [this issue](https://github.com/Dansoftowner/Boomega/issues/162) for more help).
+You are free to contribute a new language to be included in the core Boomega itself (this tutorial can be helpful in that case too & it might be useful to look at [this issue](https://github.com/Dansoftowner/Boomega/issues/162)).
-However, it's possible to add a language through plugins.
+However, it's possible to add languages through plugins.

 ### Property files